bsguedes/bot-finder-core/README.md

 If you did the steps above, install the requirements with `sudo pip3.5 install -r requirements.txt`.
 Otherwise, `pip3 install -r requirements.txt`.

+If tkinter is not installed, install it with `sudo apt-get install python3.5-tk` or `sudo apt-get install python3.6-tk` (depending on your python version).

 Run the game: `python3 main.py`

 ## Goal